 Once you get an investor, their business model will become your business model.

-It’s easier to raise capital when you have paying customers.
+It’s easier to raise capital when you have to pay customers.

 Twitter can help you build an audience QUICKLY.